 Language barriers are the root causes of many problems or obstacles in health care, aviation, maritime, business, and education.

-Language barriers are blatantly obvious when two people don’t speak the same language, but this is not the only place they exist.
+Language barriers are apparent when two people don’t speak the same language, but this is not the only place they exist.
 Language barriers can appear even when two people speak the same language.

-Technical jargon and specific technical language used in specialized fields can leave people on the outskirts of those fields very confused.
+Technical jargon and specific technical language used in specialized fields can leave people very confused on the outskirts of those fields.
 This is another form of a language barrier.
-Some groups of people communicate using terminology that other people, who speak the same language, can’t understand.
+Some people communicate using terminology that other people, who speak the same language, can’t understand.
 This leaves room for a lot to get lost in translation and for miscommunication to occur.

 Finally, we must not devalue body language and its ability to help us communicate.
-We can say a lot with our bodies.
-We can shake our heads to say ‘no’ and nod our heads to say ‘yes.’
+We can say a lot with our bodies, and we can shake our heads to say ‘no’ and nod our heads to say ‘yes.’
 But we can run into communication issues when those same body movements have a different meaning in another country or culture.
 In the worst-case scenario, we could insult someone by using a gesture that is not offensive in our own culture.

-There are many aspects to language barriers and they exist everywhere.
-This makes communication difficult; even for people who speak the same language.
+There are many aspects to language barriers, and they exist everywhere, which makes communication difficult, even for people who speak the same language.

 Barriers For English Language Learners

-Language barriers form when English language learners try to say too much too quickly.
-It’s easy to get ahead of ourselves, especially when we’re struggling to find the words to express ourselves clearly.
+Language barriers form when English learners try to say too much too quickly.
+It’s easy to get ahead of ourselves, especially when we struggle to find the words to express ourselves clearly.
 The first step to being understood is to slow down, take a deep breath and think about what you want to say.

 English learners’ most common language barriers are caused by not knowing the correct words, overcomplicating communication, and speaking too quickly to be understood.

 English language learners often overcomplicate their speech with inappropriate vocabulary when a simple word can take its place.
-This happens when the direct translation from someone’s mother tongue translates into an English word that is not commonly used by native speakers or other second-language English speakers.
+This happens when the direct translation from someone’s mother tongue translates into an English word that native speakers or other second-language English speakers do not commonly use.

-Communication becomes complicated when English language learners try to throw everything they know into a sentence and end up speaking in the wrong tense or wrong grammatical structure.
-This leaves a lot more work for the listener.
-The listener needs to decipher what you’re trying to say.
-In the end, the communication relies on the broken pieces being strung together; which often ends in miscommunication.
+Communication becomes complicated when English language learners try to throw everything they know into a sentence and speak in the wrong tense or grammatical structure.
+This leaves a lot more work for the listener, and the listener needs to decipher what you’re trying to say.
+In the end, the communication relies on the broken pieces being strung together, which often ends in miscommunication.

 It’s also important to remember that there is a rhythm to English.
-Native English speakers only stress the most important words in a sentence and shift sentence stress when they want to emphasize a point.
-If you speak English with the wrong rhythm, the listener could understand everything you are saying but they can still misunderstand the meaning.
+Native English speakers only stress the most critical words in a sentence and shift sentence stress to emphasize a point.
+If you speak English with the wrong rhythm, the listener could understand everything you are saying, but they can still misunderstand the meaning.

-Remember that native English speakers can also speak too fast and there is no shame in asking them to slow down or to repeat a word or sentence.
-Language barriers also form because English language learners struggle to comprehend spoken language fast enough.
+Remember that native English speakers can also speak too fast, and there is no shame in asking them to slow down or repeat a word or sentence.
+Language barriers also form because English language learners struggle to comprehend spoken language quickly.
 Improving your listening skills is a great way to combat this, but remember that you can ask people to slow down and repeat themselves.

 Causes of Language Barriers

 Language barriers are caused by not being able to produce language and not being able to understand language.
-There are two people involved in communication.
-The person who is speaking needs to speak loudly and clearly to ensure that nothing is missed.
+There are two people involved in communication, and the person who is speaking needs to speak loudly and clearly to ensure that nothing is missed.

 They need to speak directly to the point they are making without beating around the bush.
-The listener needs to actively interpret and understand what the speaker is saying.
+The listener needs to interpret and understand what the speaker is saying actively.
 Both of these tasks need to be successful for communication to be successful.

 The Difference in Native Language

 One language can have many different dialects.
-A dialect forms when two separate regions speak the same language but develop their own ways of using these languages.
-The dialects are not different enough from each other to be considered a different language, but they are different enough to form a misunderstanding or a lot of confusion.
+A dialect forms when two separate regions speak the same language but develop their ways of using it.
+The dialects are not different enough to be considered a different language, but they are different enough to form a misunderstanding or a lot of confusion.

-There are countless more examples of English words like these and that’s only between two separate countries.
-There are many dialects in America and the UK too; and plenty more in other English-speaking countries.
+There are countless more examples of English words like these, and that’s only between two separate countries.
+There are many dialects in America and the UK, and plenty more in other English-speaking countries.